 The vendor landscape for AI development services ranges from large consultancies to small specialist shops.
 A few filters that matter:

 Look for production deployments, not demos.
 Ask to speak with clients who are running systems the vendor built, not just seeing polished demos.
 The vendor who has three clients using their systems daily is a better signal than the vendor with a pitch deck showing fifteen case studies.
+If you are deciding whether you need a specialist partner at all, our AI development agency guide compares the common delivery models and red flags.

 Scope clarity before contract.
 A vendor who cannot write a specific technical specification before you sign is likely to have scope problems mid-project.
 If they cannot define acceptance criteria, they cannot tell you when the project is done.